antikuz/nginx-ingress-counter/README.md

 # Nginx ingress counter (exporter)
-Exporter counting the number of connections in kubernetes ingress nginx
+Exporter counting the number of connections in kubernetes ingress nginx and provides prometheus-like metrics on `:8080/metrics`

 ## Install
 ```